Get Help Today(855) 593-1695

 The Problem Of College Alcohol Abuse

 Drinking on college campuses is a popular activity for many students.
 Students often celebrate academic and social victories or attend parties where alcohol is widely available can often be the main way to socialize on college campuses.
 It is common for college students to have relaxed attitudes towards even dangerous levels of alcohol abuse and drink for a variety of reasons, including the general party environment.
 In particular binge drinking is a major problem.
 Unfortunately, college alcohol abuse has many serious personal, legal, financial, academic, and medical consequences.

 Problems become apparent when college students don’t practice moderation when consuming alcoholic beverages and develop excessive alcohol-related habits.
 Reports reveal roughly 4 out of 5 college students abuse alcohol.
 110,000 students aged 18 to 24 are arrested each year for alcohol-related violations like driving under the influence and being drunk in public.
 1,825 college students die every year from unintentional alcohol-related injuries.

 What Are The Risks Of College Alcohol Abuse?

-College students who abuse alcohol face unique risks that can have short and long-terms effects.
+College students who abuse alcohol face unique risks that can have short and long-term effects.
 College students can easily transition from having 1 to 2 drinks per week, to 1 to 2 drinks per day, to 1 to 2 drinks per hour, and rapidly develop a tolerance for alcohol.
 In addition to uncomfortable hangovers, students are at increased risk of:

 - Academic decline